-At this point more than thirty years after “Money for Nothing” became the number one song in the US in September 1985, possibly the most remarkable observation I can make about Dire Straits’ album Brothers in Arms is how thoroughly enjoyable it remains today in spite of American radio and MTV overplaying “Money for Nothing”,”So Far Away”, and “Walk of Life“.
-These popular songs integrate seamlessly with others like the sublime “Ride Across the River“, the sleeper “One World“, and the taut, cinematic “Brothers in Arms” title closer.
+All these years after “Money for Nothing” became the number one song in the US by September 1985, possibly the most remarkable observation I can make about Dire Straits’ album Brothers in Arms is how thoroughly enjoyable it remains today in spite of American radio and MTV overplaying “Money for Nothing”,”So Far Away”, and “Walk of Life”.
+These popular songs integrate seamlessly with others like the sublime “Ride Across the River”, the sleeper “One World”, and the taut, cinematic “Brothers in Arms” title closer.

 Mark Knopfler’s gracious accessibility, at a time and place when Dire Straits’ enormous world-wide fame should have precluded it, impressed me greatly that night.
 Soon I would be equally in admiration of Mark’s matter-of-fact frank and honest insights on music, fame, and his preference for observing others rather than being observed.
 Mark Knopfler readily admits that his ambitions of top quality and musical authenticity may not be the same as other rock stars, but that they are ambitions nonetheless. –Redbeard